cvlh/macro/README.md

 # Visual Programming

-With **Visual Programming** you can enable non-technical users to create and manage applications using a visual user interface (drag-and-drop) rather than writing or editing lines of code.
+With **Visual Programming** you can enable non-technical users to create applications using a visual user interface (drag-and-drop) rather than writing or editing lines of code.

 This can simplify application development and allow users to build applications faster, at a lower price point, and with fewer bugs than traditional code-based approaches.